Specimens of Tyrannosaurus: Nanotyrannus: CMNH 7541

 A small but nearly complete skull of Nanotyrannus lancensis, frequently considered to be a juvenile T. rex, was recovered from Montana in 1942.
 This skull, Cleveland Museum of Natural History (CMNH) 7541, measures 60 cm in length and was originally classified as a species of Gorgosaurus (G. lancensis) by Charles W. Gilmore in 1946.
 In 1988, the specimen was re-described by Robert T. Bakker, Phil Currie, and Michael Williams, then the curator of paleontology at the Cleveland Museum of Natural History, where the original specimen was housed and is now on display.
 Their initial research indicated that the skull bones were fused, and that it therefore represented an adult specimen.
 In light of this, Bakker and colleagues assigned the skull to a new genus, named Nanotyrannus for its apparently small adult size.
 The specimen is estimated to have been around 5.2 m long when it died.
-However, a detailed analysis of the specimen by Thomas Carr in 1999 showed that the specimen was, in fact, a juvenile, leading Carr and many other paleontologists to consider it a juvenile specimen of T. rex.
-The current classification of CMNH 7541 is not universal, with some research suggesting the specimen belongs to a taxon distinct from Tyrannosaurus.
+However, a detailed analysis of the specimen by Thomas Carr in 1999 suggested that the specimen was a juvenile, leading Carr and many other paleontologists to consider it a juvenile specimen of T. rex.
+Conversely, in 2025, Christopher T. Griffin and colleagues published the results of a study indicating that histology of could be used to assess the ontogenetic maturity of archosaurs.
+After sampling the hyoids of the N. lancensis holotype, the researchers concluded that it belongs to a mature individual, and thus a species distinct from Tyrannosaurus rex.
+They further suggested that other eutyrannosaurs similar in size and morphology to the N. lancensis holotype may be taxonomically distinct from it and T. rex.
+The current classification of CMNH 7541 is not universal, with more recent research suggesting the specimen belongs to a taxon distinct from Tyrannosaurus.